robert/robert.github.com/_posts/2019-01-05-third-party-dream-cookies.md

 There's wickedness for the resting.

 As always, the floating spam robot in the first museum recognizes her instantly.
 She knows that she can't outrun it, but she does her best to ignore it.
 She keeps her eyes to the floor, blocking out the spam robot, and focuses on finding the exit.
 She walks straight through the ethereal forms of thousands of other museum goers, but none of them notice.
-She makes it safely to the second, tasteful museum, and slams the door behind her.
+She makes it safely to the second, more tasteful museum, and slams the door behind her.

 She walks over to the longform exhibit about the opioid crisis.
 The second museum's robot glides up behind her.
 "Hello Wendy!
 My friends told me that you like power drills!
 Would you like to buy this power drill?"
 Wendy screams.
 It can't be.
 How does this museum suddenly know who she is too?
 She has only been here once before, and she never told it anything about herself or her interest in DIY.
 She tries deleting her cookies.
 "How about this knock-off Harry Potter figurine?
 Genuine Fakeo Malfoy!"
 Nothing left to do but run.